JoeHolt/HandGestureRecognizer/docs/index.md

 My primary concern motivation for finding a better dataset is that my current dataset only supports gestures from able-bodied individuals, which is not my end goal.
 1. I would like to find a dataset with RGB image from disabled individuals
 2. I would like to survey said individuals for what they would like in an application like mine
+3. I would like to try an acquire a depth sensor so I can work with some of the depth-based datasets (and so I can better segment the frames)

 **Image Segmentation**
 The image segmentaiton tool works, but it is not perfect.
 I would like to make the following improvements (although I am not sure exactly how at this point in time):